getodk/docs/src/form-question-types.rst

   Since v1.30, when a mock location provider is detected, the accuracy is set to 0.
 Achieving such perfect accuracy is not possible using GPS so that indicates it comes from a mock provider.

-  In version v2021.3 and later, you can opt out of this behaviour by setting **allow-mock-accuracy** to **true** in the **parameters** column of your question in your XLSForm **survey** sheet.
+  In version v2021.3 and later, you can opt out of this behavior by setting **allow-mock-accuracy** to **true** in the **parameters** column of your question in your XLSForm **survey** sheet.
 This is useful for external GPS devices that require Android's mock provider feature.

 .. contents::
   :local: